ljc19800331/BTL_Stereo/README.md

   b.
 For other camera setting, e.g Two logitech C270 cameras, use a large calibration board.
 2. Camera Setting
   a.
 For the first time, the parallel setting is recommended for higher calibration accuracy.
 3. The 3D visualization with VTK
+  a.
+Please refer to https://lorensen.github.io/VTKExamples/site/ for more VTK examples
+  b.
+The VTK functions used in this scipt are compatible with either realtime or non-realtime colorized point cloud visualization.
+Users are recommended to understand the VTK architecture before using this code.
 4. The 3D Realtime Visualization (so far the speeding issue is not solved)
+  a.
+The 3D colorized Realtime visualization is based on multi-thread functions.
+The Visualization module is running parallel with the stereo vision module.
+  b.
+The speeding issue is not solved if we attach the color information for the point cloud.
+This will be solved in future update.